uschpc/workshop-data/src/README.md

 pandoc -st slidy --mathjax index.md -o index.html --css main.css
 ```

-Once generated, move the HTML file to the `docs` subdirectory to host on GitHub.
+Once generated, move the HTML file (and CSS file if needed) to the `docs` subdirectory to host on GitHub.